tkellogg/tkellogg.github.com/_posts/2024-06-26-politics-analysis.md

 # Trump: Something everyone can disagree about
-To see if AI really understands emotions, I need an example.
+I need an example.
+I'm trying to see if AI really understands emotions.
 Who is the most known person that evokes the biggest emotional response?
 My first thought was Donald Trump (my brother said Taylor Swift, but that might be too controversial 🤣).

 I [downloaded][dataset] all of Trump's Truth Social posts from 2022 and plotted the emotional intensity.
 To get a feel for